ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 >    Here we store the date as a duration following the ISO convention.
 In some cases, it is easier to use a regular
 >    expression or simply paste strings together:
 >    ```r
+>    library(lubridate)
 >    event_start <- '2021-01-30'
 >    event_finish <- '2021-01-31'
 >
 >    deployment_time <- 1002
 >    retrieval_time <- 1102
 >
->    # Time is recorded numerically (1037 instead of 10:37), so need to change these columns:
+>    Time is recorded numerically (1037 instead of 10:37), so need to change these columns:
 >    deployment_time <- substr(as.POSIXct(sprintf("%04.0f", deployment_time), format = "%H%M"), 12, 16)
 >    retrieval_time <- substr(as.POSIXct(sprintf("%04.0f", retrieval_time, format = "%H%M"), 12, 16)